Who? Sreelaja Nair

 Where?
 Tata Institute of Fundamental Research (TIFR), Mumbai

-Reported and photographed by Shraddha Nayak
+Photographed by Shraddha Nayak

 Triveni Menon, Janakraj Bhattrai and I stepped out of the air-conditioned Nair Lab in the Department of Biological Sciences into a sunny and humid day at Colaba.
 As we moved away from the old seaside building that housed the labs, I smelled a rat – literally.
 We were near the ‘rodent facility, I was told by the young researchers, before being directed into a smaller facility adjacent to it – Sreelaja Nair’s ‘fish facility’.
 This is where we would go.
 To watch zebrafish mating!